heratyian/software-development-lessons/dpi-01/dpi-01.md

 * We (the developers) figure out the main things, or nouns, in our problem space and make a table for each.
 * We add columns to each table for each attribute of the thing we need to keep track of.
 * Our users create (or read, or update, or delete) rows.
-* We say "create, read, update, or delete" so often — these are the fundamental 4 operations that all user actions map to — that we abbreviate it to CRUD.
+* We say "create, read, update, or delete" so often — these are the fundamental 4 operations that all user actions map to — **CRUD**.
-* 80%+ of the functionality of most SaaS applications is CRUD.
+* 80%+ of the functionality of most SaaS applications is **CRUD**.
 This is what we will focus on learning how to build.

 ---

 # Caveat #1
 * Our users actions should not trigger creating tables or columns; only rows.
 We, the developers, will create all tables and columns up front, when we design and deploy the application.
-* Users can CRUD a million rows per second if they want to.
+* Users can **CRUD** a million rows per second if they want to.
 They just can't add tables or columns.

 ---